agilecustoms/release/README.md

 - `tag-context` - Context for tag generation: 'repo' (default) or 'branch'.
   Use 'branch' to release from non-main long-living branches such as v1-support (given v2 is in main).
   Also use 'actions/checkout' with 'fetch-depth: 0'
-- `version` - version to use, if not provided, will be generated based on latest tag and commit message
+- `version` - Explicit version to use instead of auto-generating.
+When provided, only this single version/tag will be created (no latest, major, minor tags).
+Cannot be used with dev-release=true

 ## Outputs
 - `version` - version that was used/generated